YannMoisan/blog/_posts/2015-10-21-continuous-integration.md

 ### GitHub release

 I want to make a release after each build.
-So I can deploy easily to production each successfull build.
+So I can deploy easily to production each successful build.

 It's feasible but not straightforward.
 There is a [feature